Use a SAML Identity Provider for the Performance Cloud VMware portal

 Summary

-This KB describes the steps to add an SAML Identity Provider (Security Assertion Markup Language), like Azure Active Directory (Azure AD), to leverage the single sign-on (SSO) authentication.
+This KB describes the steps to add an SAML Identity Provider (Security Assertion Markup Language), like Microsoft Entra ID (previously known as Azure AD), to leverage the single sign-on (SSO) authentication.

 Description